Mobile retargeting: how mobile is leveraging out-of-home advertising

 Time to capitalize on the trend

 Out-of-home mobile retargeting is a tactic that every advertising campaign should be incorporating into their marketing strategies.
-The effective and measurable results that this dual-channel approach creates provides incredible value to any company looking to increase their rate-of-return on their advertisement spending and gain a substantial competitive advantage over their competition.
+The effective and measurable results that this dual-channel approach creates provide incredible value to any company looking to increase their rate-of-return on their advertisement spending and gain a substantial competitive advantage over their competition.
 Invest in the OOH mobile integration trend today, and reap the benefits for years to come.